 Nearly every year we buckle down in Florida for the latest stream of hurricane craziness.
 It’s nothing to make light of—however, it also carries with it a sense of regularity.
 That regularity breeds people who take care to know how to prepare for a hurricane so they don’t have to panic when it hits.
 If you know anything about seasoned Floridians—we don’t tend to panic.
+This week, we’re preparing for Tropical Storm (potentially Hurricane) Idalia which is coming in from the west via the Caribbean.

 When Hurricane Irma hit Florida on September 10 of 2017, almost 7 million residents lost power.
 That’s 64% of all customer accounts in the state.
 Most people found themselves out of power for less than four days.
 By day 9, only 1% still hadn’t had their power restored.
 Given those numbers and our decades-long history here—we plan to use 10-days as our goal for preparedness.
 If you want to ensure you can last 2-weeks that’s perfectly fine.
 However, while some people had to wait longer for power, grocery stores and most restaurants were up and running within the week.